Third-order correction to top-quark pair production near threshold I. Effective theory set-up and matching coefficients: Introduction

 The main result of this paper is the missing non-Coulomb potential contribution.
 Compared to the Coulomb contributions the major complication is the singular nature of the potential insertions.
 The ultraviolet divergences must be regulated in dimensional regularization in a scheme consistent with the calculation of the matching coefficients order by order in the strong coupling, while retaining the resummation of infinitely many Coulomb gluon exchanges by the use of Coulomb Green functions, whose $d$-dimensional expression is unknown.
 The techniques we apply are an extension of those used in the NNLO calculation~\cite{Beneke:1999qg}.
 Since the method of that calculation was never written up (though some results are scattered in \cite{Pineda:2006ri,Beneke:2005hg}), we devote some effort to presenting the third-order calculation in some technical detail.

-In addition to the dominant production of the top-quark pair though a virtual photon there is also a $Z$-boson contribution.
+In addition to the dominant production of the top-quark pair through a virtual photon there is also a $Z$-boson contribution.
 The contribution from the vector-coupling of the $Z$ is trivially inferred from the photon-mediated cross section, while the axial-vector coupling contribution is suppressed near threshold and begins only at NNLO.
 Thus, only the first-order correction to the axial-vector in non-relativistic perturbation theory is needed.
 Some results at this order are available~\cite{Penin:1998mx,Penin:1998ik,Kuhn:1999hw}, but none of these results are given in dimensional regularization.
-We recalculated these small contributions, and will present them elsewhere, since in this paper we focus on the missing third-order terms in the vector current contribution.
+The NNNLO P-wave contribution in dimensional regularization was obtained in \cite{Beneke:2013kia}, hence in the present paper we focus on the missing third-order terms in the S-wave vector current contribution.

 To summarize: together with the results of this paper, the matrix element calculation is complete to NNNLO.